Lodge Park Academy values the individuality of all our students.

 How are the school’s resources allocated and mated to pupil’s SEN?

-1. The Academy’s SEN budget allocated by the Business Manager and it then becomes the responsibility of the SEN Co-Ordinator to allocate and match to pupil’s needs.
+1. The Academy’s SEN budget is the responsibility of the Senior Leadership team and SEN Co-Ordinator to allocate and support the pupils' needs.

 What specialist services and expertise are available at the school or accessed by the school?